 Under the scheme, a taxpayer who puts money into an approved EII investment can reduce a substantial portion of their taxable income for the year in which the investment was made.
-The maximum investment allowed is €150,000 per year.
-Tax relief on EII investments are not subject to the High Earners Restrictions.
-A married couple can each obtain individual relief on an investment of €150,000, provided each spouse has sufficient taxable income.
+The maximum investment allowed in respect of the years after 2019 is:

 What is my exit from the investment?

-Before investing in an EII scheme or fund, you should obtain independent tax advice, consider you personal circumstances and your attitude to investment risk.
+Before investing in an EII scheme or fund, you should obtain independent tax advice, consider your personal circumstances and your attitude to investment risk.
 EII schemes or funds are suitable for those who don’t need to access the money invested for the investment period, who can avail of the income tax relief on the investment and who are aware that they may lose some or all of their investment and can afford to lose some or all of their investment.

 We evaluate a large number of potential investee companies and EII funds each year and following a comprehensive due diligence and screening process carefully choose our final recommendations.
 Where you invest in a fund, the decision on which companies to invest in will lie with the fund manager and will be in line with their Investment Themes and Strategy set out in the investment brochure.